 40 Years of Safe Kids, Strong Families

-Child Crisis Arizona is entering our fourth decade helping our community’s most vulnerable children and families.
+Child Crisis Arizona is entering our fifth decade helping our community’s most vulnerable children and families.
 In times of crisis, we are there to help.
 When no crisis threatens, we are there to strengthen families, build resiliency and prevent crisis situations.

 Child Crisis Arizona formed through the merger of two, long-established child- and family-focused agencies: Crisis Nursery and Child Crisis Center.